 Swiss committee says parliament should ditch debate on U.S. tax deal

-BERN/ZURICH, June 13 (Reuters) - A Swiss parliamentary committee said on Thursday that lower house lawmakers should decline to debate a bill which would allow banks to sidestep strict secrecy laws and pass information to U.S. authorities.
+BERN/ZURICH (Reuters) - A Swiss parliamentary committee said on Thursday that lower house lawmakers should decline to debate a bill which would allow banks to sidestep strict secrecy laws and pass information to U.S. authorities.

-Switzerland has built the world's biggest offshore financial centre, with more than $2 trillion in assets, on the back of its confidentiality laws, but has come under fire since the financial crisis as struggling economies elsewhere seek to plug budget gaps by clamping down on tax evasion.
+Switzerland has built the world's biggest offshore financial center, with more than $2 trillion in assets, on the back of its confidentiality laws, but has come under fire since the financial crisis as struggling economies elsewhere seek to plug budget gaps by clamping down on tax evasion.

 If the lower house were to follow the recommendation not to debate the draft law, or if they reject it next week, it would severely limit Switzerland's options to free its banks from the threat of criminal action from the United States.

 The committee's recommendation was delivered after hours of debate behind closed doors, with no reasons publicly given.

 The lower chamber will have to reject the recommendation if it is to proceed with the debate, as the Swiss government seeks a way to draw a line under a protracted tax dispute with Washington.
 While it is unusual for lawmakers to reject a parliamentary committee recommendation, it is not unknown.

 On Wednesday, members of Switzerland's upper chamber voted 24 to 15 to pass the bill.